julee/zsh-git-cal-status-cpp/README.md

 # C++ git-cal and git-status

-This is inspired by https://github.com/olivierverdier/zsh-git-prompt and https://github.com/k4rthik/git-cal.
+This is inspired by [zsh-git-prompt](https://github.com/olivierverdier/zsh-git-prompt) and [git-cal](https://github.com/k4rthik/git-cal).
+I only needed something much faster.
 Notice: this readme is a slightly modified clone of their readmes.

-It is written in C++ to make processing faster.
-There is still one (slow) call to `git`, but that's all about slowness.
+So it is written in C++ to make processing the fastest on the planet.
+There still has to be one (slow) call to `git`, but that's all about it.
 To make it even faster git-status uses a lockfile+caching mechanism using files in /tmp.
 If cache is younger than `--refresh-sec` seconds, then it is used rather than invoking `git` again.

 # git-status